 The purpose of this fellowship is to encourage international exchange of information concerning the science, practice, and education in head and neck oncology and to establish professional and academic collaborations and friendships.

-The Fellowship will be awarded in 2014, and the scholar will attend the Fifth World Congress of International Federation of Head and Neck Oncologic Societies (IFHNOS) and Annual Meeting of American Head and Neck Society (AHNS) to be held in New York from 26 – 30th July 2014.
+The Fellowship will be awarded in 2018, and the scholar will attend the Annual Meeting of American Head and Neck Society (AHNS) to be held in 2018.

 The scholarship is available to members in good standing of the Australian and New Zealand Head & Neck Cancer Society in any of the specialties who meet the following requirements: